d4vidsha/scheduler/CONTRIBUTING.md

 ## Technology stack

 The below is a high level overview of this project's architecture.
+This should give you a good idea of what technologies you're going to work with.

 - [FastAPI](https://fastapi.tiangolo.com/) for the Python backend API.
   - [SQLModel](https://sqlmodel.tiangolo.com) for the Python SQL database interactions (ORM).